dimfalk/kostra2020/README.md

 According to the [terms of
 use](https://opendata.dwd.de/climate_environment/CDC/Terms_of_use.pdf)
-for data from GWS’ CDC-OpenData area, reely accessible data may be re-used without any restrictions provided that the source reference is indicated, as laid down in the [GeoNutzV](http://www.gesetze-im-internet.de/geonutzv/index.html) ordinance.
+for data on the CDC-OpenData area, freely accessible data may be re-used without any restrictions provided other than the source is referenced, as laid down in the [GeoNutzV](http://www.gesetze-im-internet.de/geonutzv/index.html) ordinance.

-Copyright: [Deutscher
+Copyright @ [Deutscher
 Wetterdienst](https://www.dwd.de/EN/service/copyright/templates_dwd_as_source.html)

-## References
+## Links

--   Deutscher Wetterdienst > Leistungen >
-    [KOSTRA-DWD](https://www.dwd.de/DE/leistungen/kostra_dwd_rasterwerte/kostra_dwd_rasterwerte.html)
+-   Product description of [KOSTRA-DWD](https://www.dwd.de/DE/leistungen/kostra_dwd_rasterwerte/kostra_dwd_rasterwerte.html)
+    including supplementary material
--   Deutscher Wetterdienst > OpenData > [KOSTRA-DWD raster
+-   Source used to acquire [KOSTRA-DWD raster data](https://opendata.dwd.de/climate_environment/CDC/grids_germany/return_periods/precipitation/KOSTRA/KOSTRA_DWD_2010R/) found in `inst/exdata/`
-    data](https://opendata.dwd.de/climate_environment/CDC/grids_germany/return_periods/precipitation/KOSTRA/KOSTRA_DWD_2010R/)